whatthejames/Python_ChatGPT_Bot-Telegramm/README.md

 2. Followe this steps: Download my Repositori and upload to your GitHup make it <"Privat not Public">

+3.  open .gitignore and DELETE the first line ".env" if your not using Next.js / you

-3. Deploy to Heroku! 🎉🎉🎉
+4. Deploy to Heroku! 🎉🎉🎉

 Now your Bot is online and can be use in your Telegram Chat/Groups etc.